AlexanderWinters/kknds_wiki/wiki/docs/linux/networking.md

 sudo systemctl restart nginx
 ```

+For the docker container version, you would again create a `.conf` file and pass it to the container when creating it.

 ## Firewall

 ### Back-end

-nftables is on it's way to replace iptables.
+Nftables is on it's way to replace iptables.
 For that, I decided to replace iptables with nftables already.
 As of now, Archlinux comes with both installed but is using iptables.
 Usually just stop/disabling iptables and enable/starting nftables is good enough.

 To move rules from iptables to nftables you need to translate them.
 Iptables comes with a tool thankfully that does that.
 First you need to export to a file your iptables rules: